SimonVreman/map-games/readme.md

 # Simple & fun map games

 A collection of map-based games, to which I (plan) to add new ones occasionally.
+Most games use a canvas-based renderer I wrote, based on mapping data I combined and transformed to the right format.
+This is reflected in this repository, where `web` is the Next.js app which runs the games, and `mapgen` is a Python project used to create the map data.

 # Contributions